Basic, Educational Info about Safer Sex:

 - A guest post from metanotherfrog.com talking about sex and STDs while being single and on the prowl: what one real person does to minimize risk.

 - A guest post from Better2Know in the UK highlighting why sexual health, safer sex, and STI testing is still necessary in the over 50’s age groups.

 Resources and Tools:

 - A compilation post containing links about STD prevention: STD vaccines, safer sex practices, sexual activities and risk, safer sex and BDSM, etc.

-- A guest post from Bedsider about safer sex and STI prevention with condoms – everything you should know about using condoms and how they can prevent STIs.
+- A guest post from Bedsider about STI prevention with condoms – everything you should know about using condoms and how they can prevent STIs.